 (F) No state registered, licensed, or certified real estate appraiser shall receive credit for more than eight classroom hours of continuing education instruction in any one calendar day unless the continuing education instruction is distance education as defined in paragraph (A) of rule 1301:11-7-03 of the Administrative Code.

-(G) A state registered, licensed, or certified real estate appraiser may not receive credit for duplicate classroom hours of continuing education completed during the term of the certificate or license being renewed.
+(G) Aside from complying with the seven hour national uniform standards of professional appraisal practice update course, or its equivalent, a state registered, licensed, or certified real estate appraiser may not receive credit for duplicate hours of continuing education completed during the term of the certificate or license being renewed.

 (H) Except as provided in this paragraph, courses completed prior to being approved by the superintendent do not qualify for continuing education credit.
 State registered, licensed or certified real estate appraisers may receive credit for a course that has not been previously approved by the board, only when the state registered, licensed, or certified real estate appraiser: